Secure and Privacy-Preserving Consensus: Confidential Interaction Protocol

-Several remarks are in order: \begin{itemize} \item The construction of each $a_{ij}$ as the product of two random numbers $a_i$ and $a_j$ is key to guarantee that the weights are symmetric, i.e., $a_{ij}=a_{ji}$, which is important for average consensus. \item $v_2$ does not have the private key of $v_1$ and cannot see $x_1$ which is encrypted in $\mathcal{E}_1(-x_1)$. \item Given $a_2(x_2-x_1)$, $v_1$ cannot solve for $x_2$ because $a_2$ is only known to $v_2$. \item At each iteration, real-valued states are converted to fixed point representation for encryption; the weighted differences are converted back to real values for update. \item We encrypt $\mathcal{E}_1(-x_1)$ because it is much more difficult to compute subtraction in ciphertext.
-The issue regarding encrypting negative values using Paillier is discussed in section \ref{sec:impl}. \end{itemize}
+Several remarks are in order: \begin{itemize} \item The construction of each $a_{ij}$ as the product of two random numbers $a_{i \shortrightarrow j}$ and $a_{j \shortrightarrow i}$ is key to guarantee that the weights are symmetric, i.e., $a_{ij}=a_{ji}$, which is necessary for average consensus.
+Note that the coupling weights $a_{i \shortrightarrow j}$ are randomly chosen by individual nodes and are completely independent of communication channels. \item In the initial iteration $k=0$, node $v_i \in V$ chooses $a_{i \shortrightarrow j}$ randomly from the set of real numbers $\mathbb{R}$, which is critical for privacy preservation, as will be clear in the proof of Theorem 3.
+After the initial iteration, i.e., for $k \geq 1$, node $v_i \in V$ chooses $a_{i \shortrightarrow j}$ randomly from a finite admissible range $[\barbelow{a}, \, \bar{a}]$.
+Note that $a_{i \shortrightarrow j}$ can have any random distribution in $[\barbelow{a}, \, \bar{a}]$ such as uniform, reciprocal, and truncated Gaussian. \item To guarantee the convergence of average consensus, the admissible range $[\barbelow{a}, \, \bar{a}]$ must satisfy $0 < \barbelow{a} < \bar{a} < \frac{1}{\sqrt{\varepsilon \Delta}}$ where $\varepsilon$ is the constant step size in (\ref{eq:dt}) and $\Delta \triangleq \max_{i}|N_i|$ with $|\bullet|$ denoting the set cardinality.
+Therefore, a smaller $\varepsilon$ means a larger $\bar{a}$, which results in an extended admissible range $[\barbelow{a}, \, \bar{a}]$ in the selection of the random number $a_{i \shortrightarrow j}$. \item $v_2$ does not have the private key of $v_1$ and cannot see $x_1$ which is encrypted in $\mathcal{E}_1(-x_1)$. \item Given $a_{2 \shortrightarrow 1}(x_2-x_1)$, $v_1$ cannot solve for $x_2$ because $a_{2 \shortrightarrow 1}$ is only known to $v_2$. \item At each iteration, real-valued states are converted to fixed point representation for encryption; the weighted differences are converted back to real values for update. \item We encrypt $\mathcal{E}_1(-x_1)$ because it is much more difficult to compute subtraction in ciphertext.
+The issue regarding encrypting negative values using Paillier is discussed in Sec. \ref{sec:impl}. \item Different from \cite{Lazzeretti14} and \cite{Freris16} which deprive individual nodes from accessing the average value (note that in \cite{Freris16} individual participating nodes do not have the decryption key to decrypt the final consensus value which is in the encrypted form, otherwise they will be able to decrypt intermediate computations to access other nodes' states), our approach enables every node to calculate the average value in a completely decentralized manner, and hence can be used in numerous applications where each agent relies on the precise consensus value to achieve cooperative control or information fusion. \end{itemize}

+Next we analyze the complexity of our confidential interaction protocol.
+Note that, although the key generation process is typically the most time consuming step, it incurs a one-time fixed cost.
+Unless otherwise stated, we assume that the keys are reused for subsequent steps.

+\begin{Lemma 1} Under our confidential interaction protocol illustrated in Fig. \ref{fig:1}, for a particular node $v_i$ in a connected network, the total computation overhead of each iteration is $\mathcal{O}(|N_i| l)$ where $|N_i|$ is the number of neighboring nodes of node $v_i$ and $l$ is the bit length of the public key $n$. \end{Lemma 1}